-PPF needs no introduction.
 Many people ensure that they utilize the full investment limit of their PPF accounts every year.
-So naturally, they are concerned about the rate of interest on PPF accounts (currently 7.8%) and also about estimating the final PPF maturity amount.
+So naturally, they are concerned about the rate of interest on their PPF accounts and also about estimating the final PPF maturity amount.

-I have created a small excel based PPF calculator that can be useful if you wish to estimate how much money can be accumulated using PPF.
+I have created this excel based PPF calculator that can be useful if you wish to estimate how much money can be accumulated using your PPF account.

 - PPF calculator for 15 years, or